-The "Mercure Galant" of the same year contained the following letter on the fashions, addressed to a countess in the country :---- there is more green in the bouquets of flowers.
-They are beginning to paint the finest linen, and this is quite a novelty, for all those we have seen hitherto were only printed.
+The "Mercure Galant" of the same year contained the following letter on the fashions, addressed to a countess in the country:-

 "As I am aware, madame, that your country neighbours are much interested in the new fashions, I paid a visit lately to one of those ladies who can only talk of skirts and finery. . . .